arthur849/terraform-template/README.md

 ### Connection Configuration

 - Connects via SSH using the user `ubuntu`
-- Uses a private key located at `/usr/local/bin/teraform-project/arthur.pem`
+- Uses a private key located at the specified path
 - Connection timeout set to 2 minutes

 ### Outputs